commaai/controls_challenge/README.md

 ## TinyPhysics
 This is a "simulated car" that has been trained to mimic a very simple physics model (bicycle model) based simulator, given realistic driving noise.
 It is an autoregressive model similar to [ML Controls Sim](https://blog.comma.ai/096release/#ml-controls-sim) in architecture.
-It's inputs are the car velocity (`vEgo`), forward acceleration (`aEgo`), lateral acceleration due to road roll (`road_lataccel`), current car lateral acceleration (`current_lataccel`) and a steer input (`steer_action`) and predicts the resultant lateral acceleration fo the car.
+It's inputs are the car velocity (`v_ego`), forward acceleration (`a_ego`), lateral acceleration due to road roll (`road_lataccel`), current car lateral acceleration (`current_lataccel`) and a steer input (`steer_action`) and predicts the resultant lateral acceleration fo the car.

 ## Controllers
-Your controller should implement an [update function](https://github.com/commaai/controls_challenge/blob/1a25ee200f5466cb7dc1ab0bf6b7d0c67a2481db/controllers.py#L2) that returns the `steer_action [-1, 1]`.
+Your controller should implement an [update function](https://github.com/commaai/controls_challenge/blob/1a25ee200f5466cb7dc1ab0bf6b7d0c67a2481db/controllers.py#L2) that returns the `steer_action`.
 This controller is then run in-loop, in the simulator to autoregressively predict the car's response.

-*Note: The `steerFiltered` column in the dataset is not relevant here.
-That was the steer command for a particular platform.
-We're using the dataset here only to get realistic driving scenarios wrt road roll, desired acceleration and car states (velocity, forward acceleration).*

 ## Evaluation